RandomCad/VPN/README.md

 ## Contributors

-- [Your Name]
+- RandomCad
-- [Other Group Members]
+- typingMathew

 ## License

-This project is licensed under [License Name].
+This project is licensed under GPL-3.0 license.
 See the LICENSE file for details.

 ## Acknowledgments

-Special thanks to [Professor's Name] for guidance and support during the course.
+Special thanks to *Professor Dr. Guenter* for guidance and support during the course.